A Book A Week Programme Over 3s

 The little caterpillar munches through tasty foods and transforms into a butterfly!

-This story is read alongside learning about World Book Day.
+This story is read alongside learning about a caterpillar life-cycle.
+Caterpillars arrive.

 May